 Your goals should always be specific and measurable.

 If you want to increase your income, that is wonderful.
 By how much?
 Where are you at now?
 Want to lose weight?
 How much weight, what is your current weight?
 If you can’t measure your goal than it is hard to know when you hit it.

 Write it down!!!!

 People who write down their goals are 40% - 50% more likely to achieve them.
 Wait, what???
 Simply writing it down increases your odds by that much, you better get writing!
 I like to take this a step further and write down my goal and work backwards.
 Meaning, what do I have to do in order to reach that goal.
 What small steps everyday can I do to bring me just a little bit closer?

 I have new goals for Off Your Rocker Pottery, and for my work as an artist for this up coming year.
 I cannot thank you enough for being a part of my journey which has gotten me this far.
-I hope you enjoy and continue to take the journey with me and my pottery into 2019 and beyond.
+I hope you enjoy and continue to take the journey with me and my pottery into this next year and beyond.
 I would love to hear what your up coming goals are, tips and tricks you use, and what you thought about this article, so please let me know.
 Comments, messages, and emails are all welcomed.

 If you enjoyed this, or if this resonated with you at all, I ask that you pop on over and take a look at my handmade dinnerware.
 If you see something you like, or a great gift, please pick it up.

 I so appreciate you support, thank you.
 And for reading this blog save 10% OFF your order by using checkout code: Journey

 Until next time, keep the sunshine in your heart and pottery on your table.